Get

 Exercise

 One year old dogs are past their more vulnerable puppy phase and most have a fully developed skeletal system.
 That means more playtime!
 Your dog can partake in more vigorous activities that may have been off-limits from 6 to 12 months, like longer runs, hikes, or agility.
 The caveat here is to wait until at least 15-18 months if you have a large or giant breed dog, as their bodies may have not fully developed quite yet and need more time.
 Small breeds should be good to go at a year old, though.
-Speak to your vet for advice regarding your individual dog, the key is to ensure they’re getting adequate exercise without overexerting them or doing too much high impact exercise.
+Speak to a vet for advice regarding your individual dog, the key is to ensure they’re getting adequate exercise without overexerting them or doing too much high impact exercise.

 male owner walking his labrador retriever dog in the city